🧠 What is semantic SEO and entity optimisation? (Direct answer)

 | Empty or missing sameAs in schema | Without sameAs, Google cannot connect your schema declaration to any external entity record.
 Knowledge Graph confidence cannot build from one self-declared source.
 Found in over 70% of sites audited. | CRITICAL | Populate sameAs with Wikidata QID URL, Crunchbase, LinkedIn Company Page, Wikipedia where applicable.
 Validate with Rich Results Test after deployment. |

-| Name variations across platforms | "IndexCraft" vs "Indexcraft" vs "Index Craft" — Google's NLP may process these as separate signals rather than one strong entity.
+| Name variations across platforms | "IndexCraft" vs "Indexcraft" vs "Index Craft" — Google's NLP may process these as separate signals.
 Entity fragmentation dilutes all signals. | CRITICAL | Establish one canonical name.
 Audit every external platform and update to match exactly.
 This includes legal name vs trading name inconsistency. |

 | No Wikidata entry | Google has no independently verified, third-party structured record of your brand entity.
 Schema alone is self-declaration — Wikidata is independent corroboration. | HIGH | Create a Wikidata entry with independently cited sources.
 See Section 12 for the complete process. |